 It would be one thing to say that God created the earth without a wobble, with 360 days in its rotation; hence a 360 day year; but because of sin the rotation changed, and therefore the calculations would have to be according to the current rotation of 365 days because sin has changed things.

 However, the point of this prophecy is that God makes the rules, He defines what calendar system He uses as seen in His use of the same 360 day year in the book of Revelation, as well as in the beginning – in the book of Genesis.
 This prophecy is from God’s perceptive, not our sinful one; but His perfect one.
-And God in His foresight made sure to record in the book of Revelation that He continues to determine time on earth at 360 day per year – though sin has changed time for man, it has not changed it according to God and His prophecy to man.
+And God in His foresight made sure to record in the book of Revelation that He continues to determine time on earth at 360 days per year – even though sin has changed the quantity and quality of time for mankind, it has not changed it according to God and His prophecy to man.

 Therefore, 173,880 is the number of days of when the Messiah would declare himself, so by adding 173,880 days from when the order was given to rebuild Jerusalem (not just the Temple, as in the other decrees from the other 3 kings; but the city proper), the complete city which occurred and was recorded according to secular history (this is a historical fact which cannot be disputed according to secular history – how amazing that God would use a benchmark that cannot be disputed, but is actually validated by unbelieving man in his record of history ) on March 14, in the year 445 BC – this would come to the 10th of Nisan on the Hebrew calendar (April 6th), in the year 32 A.D.